KasperskyLab/klara/install/README.md

 Now you should have the chosen yara version installed on `/opt/yara-x.x.x/`

-Create a symlink to the latest version, so when we update Yara, workers don't have to be reconfigured:
+Create a symlink to the latest version, so when we update Yara, workers don't have to be reconfigured / restarted:
 ```
 # Make a symlink to the actual folder
 cd /opt/